Records Management Policy

 4.6 Records of the university must be captured as soon as practicable in a university recordkeeping system (refer Definitions).

-Record security and access
+Record and information security

 - Public